 Step 2: Decorate

-If you want to add lace or trim, stitch it along the outside of the wide hem you just created.
+If you want to add lace or trim to your pillowcase pattern, stitch it along the outside of the wide hem you just created.

 Do a double check before sewing and make sure any trims you use are not scratchy.
 You don’t want anything to come between you and a good night’s sleep.
 I find cotton laces are the best as polyester lace is often rougher.
 Cotton ric-rac looks great too and can add a pop of color.